-Access LIMIT menu from the main menu.

-LIMIT 8 LIMIT TEST: When toggled on, a Pass or Fail message is displayed to indicate whether the trace touches or exceeds the limit line (Fail).
-LIMIT TEST MODE: Sets the limit line to single or segmented.
+LIMIT TEST: When toggled on, a Pass or Fail message is displayed to indicate whether the trace touches or exceeds the limit line (Fail).

+MODE: Sets the limit line to single or segmented.
 A single limit line will be set to a single threshold level.
-If using segmented limit lines, See "LIMIT Menu (Segmented)" on page 4-45.
-Single - UPPER LIMIT: Toggles the upper limit line on or off.
+If using segmented limit lines, See "LIMIT Menu (Segmented)" on page 2-45.

+UPPER LIMIT: Toggles the upper limit line on or off.

 UPPER LEVEL: Sets the amplitude of the upper limit line.

 LOWER LIMIT: Toggles the lower limit line on or off.

-UPPER LEVEL LOWER LEVEL: Sets the amplitude of the lower limit line.
-18 dB ALARM: When toggled on, an audible alarm sounds a repeating beep when the trace touches the limit line.
-LOWER LIMIT LOWER LEVEL 42 dB ALARM
+LOWER LEVEL: Sets the amplitude of the lower limit line.

+ALARM: When toggled on, an audible alarm sounds a repeating beep when the trace touches the limit line.

-Figure 4-43.
+Figure 2-42.
 LIMIT Menu (Single)